Lawyer Chapter Handbook

 Relationship With Other Chapters – Student to Lawyer Chapter Pipeline

 We strongly encourage all Lawyer Chapters to build a strong relationship with student chapters in their area.
 This is beneficial from a networking and programming perspective.
-If, for example, your chapter is planning an event and is inviting a speaker from out-of-town, send an email to the student chapter leaders in your area advising them of the same.
+For example, if your chapter is planning an event and is inviting a speaker from out-of-town, send an email to the student chapter leaders in your area advising them of the same.
 Perhaps you can cosponsor the event, or the student chapters can invite that speaker to participate at another event at its law school.
 Visit our website to find contact information for the student chapter leaders in your area.

-Furthermore, each Lawyer Chapter board should include a liaison to the student chapters, as well as a student representative from each student’s chapter.
+Furthermore, each Lawyer Chapter board should include a liaison to the student chapters as well as a student representative from each student’s chapter.

 These measures all help to strengthen the Student to Lawyer Chapter Pipeline, in which student leaders involved with their student chapter in law school more readily become members and leaders of their respective Lawyer Chapter upon graduation.
 In addition, the interconnectedness between the Lawyer Chapter and the surrounding student chapters helps to build a strong sense of community among progressive law students and attorneys, and helps achieve ACS’s goal of building the progressive lawyer network.